-When you are asked to provide text information when accessing online service (e.g, your ID number or sending messages), you can press alphanumeric keys to enter.
-Your phone provides 5 text entry modes.
+You might be asked to provide text information when accessing online service (e.g, your ID number or sending messages), you can press alphanumeric keys to enter texts.
+Your phone provides 3 text entry modes.

 To switch among these modes, press right soft key until you find the desired one.